 Nevertheless, to make even the most brilliant idea come true, there are at least three equally important ingredients that should be mentioned:

-We will focus on the material side of inventions, the discovery and invention of materials themselves, in one of our upcoming blog posts.
+As a company, we will continue to focus on advancing PAEK materials, related technologies and product offerings to contribute to future inventions and components with added value.
+In one of our next blog posts, we will take a closer look at the materials side of inventions.
 For now, I am interested to learn what you consider to be the top inventions of all time!
 I would love to hear from you, so please drop me an email!

 © Victrex plc.
 2019.
 All rights reserved.